 Weaver Lake Province of British Columbia Canada

-11. Time to start walking the
+11. Time to start hiking.
+There are two

-trail.
-There are two entrances.
+trail entrances.
 The counter clockwise entrance, which we

 advise not to take, is to the right of the day use parking lot.
 And the clockwise